-What many people may not know about their C&P exam is how critical the range of motion portion is.
+What many people may not know about their preparing for a C&P exam is how critical the range of motion portion is.
 This is the aspect where the examiner will see how severe your disability is and rate you accordingly.
 By knowing what to expect, you can increase your ability to communicate with your doctor.

-What to know Before your C&P Exam
+What to know before your C&P Exam

 Find out how your disability is rated.
 Look for the specific disability that you are applying for here, or you can do a google search.
-Find how that disability is rated if it’s a major joint most likely going to be rated by range of motion.
+Find how that disability is rated if it’s a major joint most likely going to be rated by a range of motion.
 Pain in range of motion will most likely get you ten percent, to get anything more than ten percent you must have decreased range of motion.
-For example, a shoulder injury is a joint that is rated by range of motion.
+For example, a shoulder injury is a joint that is rated by a range of motion.

 Purchase a goniometer.
 A goniometer is a tool that the C&P is required to use by law to measure your range of motion.
 Merriam – Webster defines this tool as an instrument for measuring angles.
 I recommend getting a digital one; they sell them online for 10-15 dollars.

 Now it’s time to practice with the goniometer.
 Using the knowledge, you gathered in the above three steps practice the range of motion for your disability.
 STOP WHEN YOU FEEL PAIN.
-Often us as Veterans push through the pain to complete the mission!
+Often we as Veterans push through the pain to complete the mission!
 Well, it’s the exact opposite for VA disability purposes.
 At your exam, the C&P examiner will measure your range of motion using the goniometer, and you will stop when you feel pain.
 Do not go any further than where you feel pain.
 Do not try to push past the pain.